Long-term support

 Long-term support (LTS) is a product lifecycle management policy in which a stable release of computer software is maintained for a longer period of time than the standard edition.
 The term is typically reserved for open-source software, where it describes a software edition that is supported for months or years longer than the software's standard edition.
 This is often called an extended-support release.

 Short-term support (STS) is a term that distinguishes the support policy for the software's standard edition.
 STS software has a comparatively short life cycle, and may be afforded new features that are omitted from the LTS edition to avoid potentially compromising the stability or compatibility of the LTS release.

 Characteristics

 LTS applies the tenets of reliability engineering to the software development process and software release life cycle.
-Long-term support extends the period of software maintenance; it also alters the type and frequency of software updates (patches) to reduce the risk, expense, and disruption of software deployment, while promoting the dependability of the software.
+Long-term support extends the period of software maintenance; it also alters the type and frequency of software updates (patches) to reduce the risk, expense, and disruption of software deployment, while prioritizing the dependability of the software.
 It does not necessarily imply technical support.

 At the beginning of a long-term support period, the software developers impose a feature freeze: They make patches to correct software bugs and vulnerabilities, but do not introduce new features that may cause regression.
 The software maintainer either distributes patches individually, or packages them in maintenance releases, point releases, or service packs.
 At the conclusion of the support period, the product either reaches end-of-life, or receives a reduced level of support for a period of time (e.g., high-priority security patches only).